OxideMod/Oxide.Docs/docs/guides/owners/setup-server.md

 ### Server.cfg

 Rust servers use a configuration file called `server.cfg` to manage server settings.
-This file is typically located in the server install directory under the `cfg` folder.
+This file is typically located in the server install directory under the `YourServerName\cfg` folder.
 If the file does not exist, you can create it.

 Here are some common settings that you might want to configure: